Dave Reichert: 2004

 ARMPAC, a political action committee of former House Majority Leader Tom DeLay, donated $20,000 to his election campaign.

 2006

 He faced Democratic candidate Darcy Burner in November 2006; he was re-elected with 51% of the vote.

 2008

 In a repeat of the 2006 election matchup, he faced Democratic candidate Darcy Burner.
-He won the general election with 53% of the vote to Darcy Burner's 47%.
+He won the general election with 53% of the vote to Burner's 47%.

 2010

 He was challenged by Democratic candidate Suzan DelBene.